tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 The Error expression must be an expression that evaluates to a string.

-> **Note:** There is currently no try / catch mechanism in LiveCode
+> **Note:** There is currently no try / catch mechanism in
 > Builder, so throwing an error will cause the error to be raised in
-> LiveCode Script in the appropriate context.
+> xTalk Script in the appropriate context.

 ### Return Statements